Skip to main content

 We will also consider grossly excessive numbers of prior contacts with us and/or insisting that a complaint be reopened when the Commissioner has already reached a final decision to be representative of unreasonable behaviour.

-The threat or use of physical violence, verbal abuse, in writing, in person or by telephone or harassment towards ESC staff is likely to result in a termination of all direct contact with the complainer.
+The threat or use of physical violence, verbal abuse, in writing, in person or by telephone or harassment towards ESC staff is likely to result in a termination of all direct contact with the individual.
 We may report incidents to the police.
 This will always be the case if physical violence is used or threatened.

 ESC staff will end telephone calls if they consider the caller aggressive, abusive or offensive.
 ESC staff have the right to make this decision, to tell the caller that their behaviour is unacceptable and end the call if the behaviour persists.